 Back in August I published a simple comparison between a few storage solutions for Kubernetes, out of the frustration that I was having with storage with Kubernetes also because of my limited budget.
 A reader then suggested that I try Linstor as well, since it wasn’t included in the original comparison because I hadn’t heard of it before.
 I really liked Linstor and it seemed a solid option, so I wrote a following post on how to set up Linstor for Kubernetes.
-However I ended up using Hetzner Cloud’s “volumes” directly with their CSI driver, since at the time it turned out to be an easier option.
+However I ended up using Hetzner Cloud’s (referral link, we both receive credits) “volumes” directly with their CSI driver, since at the time it turned out to be an easier option.
 I recently switched to NetCup, another cheap German provider, because lately with Hetzner Cloud getting a fast cloud server seemed to have become a lottery, at least in the Nuremberg DC.
 Sometimes the servers were really fast, some times ridiculously slow and at times I had to delete new servers and recreate them hoping to be luckier.
 NetCup offers so called “root servers” which are virtual servers with dedicated cores/threads at a very affordable price, so I decided to try them out.
 So far I like the service and the servers are fast, but unfortunately it is not possible to just dynamically add disks to these servers like with a cloud provider so I am stuck with the storage on the root disk, which is plenty.
 So once again I found myself trying a few options so to use the storage on the root disk because of this.
 I like Longhorn, but even with the latest release I had some problems were volumes would get into a faulted state randomly.
 OpenEBS is still too slow for me, and Rook with Ceph is deprecating the use of directories on mounted file systems for storage, and it doesn’t support partitions as OSDs either.
 I didn’t try Linstor at first because I thought it would require additional disks as well, but then I found out that LVM (Linstor can use LVM under the hood) can work just fine with loop devices, that is files on a mounted file system that can be used as block devices.
 So I decided to give this a try and it works pretty well!
 Besides using loop devices, I made another change compared to when I tried Linstor the first time: instead of installing Linstor manually outside Kubernetes first (and then installing the CSI driver), I am using kube-linstor, an awesome project that allows you to deploy Linstor as containers directly in Kubernetes.
 From reading Linstor’s user guide, the only other option to install Linstor as containers is through paid support from Linbit, the company that develops the open source Linstor.
 I was very happy to find this project and it was very easy to set up in Kubernetes and works just as well as a manual installation of Linstor outside Kubernetes.
 So let’s see how easy it is to set up.

 Prerequisite - loop devices